Storyblok Raises $80M Series C - Read News

 For this approach, we will need two tokens, Storyblok Preview & Public Access Token.

-Section titled Setting up the Preview Mode Setting up the Preview Mode
+Setting up the Preview Mode

 In this type of approach we don’t need a client plugin to refresh our static site as we will directly serve a Client Side Rendering (CSR) application for the preview mode.